TIBCOSoftware/bw6-plugin-maven/README.md

 d.
 Clicking it will launch the POM Generation UI.

 e.
+There are two platforms supported by this plugin -
+- CloudFoundry (follow step f)
+- Docker + Kubernetes (follow step g)

+f.
 Enter your PCF instance configuration details here and Click Finish.

         1. PCF Target = https://api.run.pivotal.io